jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/5- Maps.md

 > mutableArray
   ["try", "this", "at", "home"]
 ```

+> Don't worry if you don't understand the syntax of Javascript.
+The important thing is that you understand the differences between mutable and immutable languages, not the specifics of this example.

 Above, we're assigning 5 strings to the variable `mutableArray`.
 Then we call the `shift` method on the `mutableArray`, which returns the first value in the array and has the *side effect* of removing that string from the array.
 The array now only has 4 elements.